 A couple of days ago, I played table tennis with a group of friends at the local college I attend.

 There was one player in particular who seemed to be out of breath.
 I asked him how long has he been playing and he replied,

 Of course, this wasn’t the answer I was expecting.
 However, the outcome was everything that I expected- he lost the match.

-While not the most talked about subject, conditioning the body has to rank as one of the most overlooked things in table tennis.
-Having no endurance can seriously affect your game as well as cause you to get nasty injuries such as twisted ankles, tennis elbow, and shoulder injuries.
+While not the most talked about subject, conditioning the body has to rank as one of the most overlooked table tennis things.
+Having no endurance can seriously affect your game and cause you to get nasty injuries such as twisted ankles, tennis elbow, and shoulder injuries.

 So here are some tips to keep in mind to keep you focused on the game instead of catching your breath.